 Permission to use a meeting room is not transferable from one organization to another.
 If the individual in charge of an approved meeting should be other than the individual signing the application, the person signing the application will be held responsible for the proper use of the room.

-Written Permit for Room Reservation
+Written Permit for Eureka Library Meeting Room Reservation

-Permission to use the meeting room shall be evidenced by a written permit signed by the Departmental Secretary and showing the name of the organization granted such permit, and the date and times when the use of the Library by such organizations is permitted.
+Permission to use the meeting room shall be evidenced by a written permit signed by the Departmental Secretary and showing the name of the organization granted such permit, and the date and times when the use of the Library by such organization is permitted.

 Permission is Revocable

-Any permission granted for use of the meeting room may be canceled or rejected by the County Library when necessary for the protection of County property, the preservation of order, or other sufficient reason.
+Any permission granted for use of a meeting room may be canceled or rejected by the County Library when necessary for the protection of County property, the preservation of order, or other sufficient reason.